tonyekas/dailyJournal/Journal.md

 ### 5. Future Improvements & Next Steps (30 seconds)

 End your presentation by looking forward.
-Your portfolio is a living document—where do you see yourself improving it?
+Your +?
 M |aybe you want to refine the UI, add a blog, improve accessibility, or explore new frameworks.
 Share your vision for how your portfolio will evolve as you continue learning and building experience.

 - Features you want to add
 - Technologies you want to explore